openshift/hypershift/docs/content/how-to/kubevirt/ingress-and-dns.md

 ## Default Ingress and DNS Behavior

-Every OpenShift cluster comes setup with a default application ingress controller which is expected have an wildcard DNS record associated with it.
+Every OpenShift cluster comes setup with a default application ingress controller which is expected to have an wildcard DNS record associated with it.
 By default, guest clusters created using the Hypershift KubeVirt provider will automatically become a subdomain of the underlying OCP cluster that the KubeVirt VMs run on.

-For example, if an OCP cluster cluster has a default ingress DNS entry of `*.apps.mgmt-cluster.example.com`, then the default ingress of a KubeVirt guest cluster named `guest` running on that underlying OCP cluster will be `*.apps.guest.apps.mgmt-cluster.example.com`.
+For example, if an OCP cluster has a default ingress DNS entry of `*.apps.mgmt-cluster.example.com`, then the default ingress of a KubeVirt guest cluster named `guest` running on that underlying OCP cluster will be `*.apps.guest.apps.mgmt-cluster.example.com`.